Lady (Hear Me Tonight): Music video

-The accompanying music video for the song was directed by François Nemeta and was filmed in June 2000 in various locations in Quebec, Canada.
+The accompanying music video for "Lady (Hear Me Tonight)" was directed by François Nemeta and was filmed in June 2000 in various locations in Quebec, Canada.

 The video starts off with a teenager with a shaved head who walks into a restaurant where his friends, a teenage couple, are waiting for him.
-The three pool all their money together, take it to a used car dealership, buy a car and drive it to a country fair.
+The three pool all their money together, take it to a used car dealership (the two members of Modjo have a cameo in this scene as a car salesman and a mechanic), buy a car and drive it to a country fair.
 The three watch a band playing in a bar and then grab their instruments during a break.
 Their efforts aren't appreciated, and the teenager with the shaved head is hit with a bottle thrown from the crowd, after which they are chased out.
 They then sneak into a motel, where they proceed to shower and sleep.
 The next morning, they are chased out by the hotel manager, and drive until their car breaks down.
 The girl leads the boys into the woods, and they come across a cliff with a view of a city, which they gaze at in awe as the sun sets.